cchitsiang/awesome-stars/topics.md

 - [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.
 - [rulego/rulego](https://github.com/rulego/rulego) - ⛓️RuleGo is a lightweight, high-performance, embedded, next-generation component orchestration rule engine framework for Go.
-- [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equips your AI agents & LLMs with 100+ high-quality integrations via function calling
+- [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio powers 1000+ toolkits, tool search, context management, authentication, and a sandboxed workbench to help you build AI agents that turn intent into action.
 - [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 - [udecode/plate](https://github.com/udecode/plate) - Rich-text editor with AI, MCP, and shadcn/ui
 - [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.